UWrc/uwrc.github.io/docs/ood/jupyter.md

 ## Accessing Jupyter

-To access Jupyter, navigate to [Hyak OnDemand](https://ondemand.hyak.uw.edu/) and select `Jupyter` under `Interactive Apps`.
+To access Jupyter, navigate to [Hyak OnDemand](https://ondemand.hyak.uw.edu/) and select `Interactive Apps > Jupyter`.
 You will be prompted to enter information about the job you want to run.

 ## Custom Environments